Assault In The Second Degree – Police – C.R.S. 18-3-203

 Inmates Charged With Second-Degree Assault, C.R.S.
 18-3-203

 Hiring the right Denver-area criminal lawyer is important for your future.
 You will need a lawyer who has handled these cases in the past and knows how best to fight for you.
-With over 40 years of combined experience handling assault cases in Denver, Boulder, Arvada and Aurora, and throughout Colorado, the criminal defense lawyers at O'Malley and Sawyer, LLC, will fight to protect your rights.
+With over 40 years of combined experience handling assault cases in Denver, Boulder, Arvada and Aurora, and throughout Colorado, the criminal defense lawyers at Sawyer Legal Group, LLC, will fight to protect your rights.
 So remember, if you have been charged with second-degree assault, be smart, exercise your right to remain silent and call us right away at 303-731-0719.
 Together, we can protect your future.